Easy Knit Infinity Scarf

-If imitation is the sincerest form of flattery, then my Dear Daughter and her mother-in-law should be very flattered right now.
+If imitation is the sincerest form of flattery, then my daughter and her mother-in-law should be very flattered right now.
 My daughter came over a few weeks ago with a cute little hand knit scarf on that was a Christmas present from her mother-in-law.

 This knit scarf is just a long narrow piece that you knit with a Super Bulky yarn.
 It ends up being quite stretchy.
-You then sew the ends together to create your “Infinity” scarf and sew a couple of buttons on for decoration over the seam.
+You then sew the ends together to create the loop that makes this an infinity scarf.
+Things get finished up when you sew on a couple of buttons on for decoration over the seam.
 I bought a couple buttons for one scarf, but for the other I just raided my button box.

 The Hometown USA yarns are sold in 5 oz balls.
 I just knit up the entire ball of yarn for my scarf.
 Once again, easy peasy.